 To keep the network secure, it’s very important that there are as many full copies of the Blockchain as possible.
 These copies of the Blockchain will be running on Bitcoin full nodes and make sure that a 51% attack on the network is very low.

-Besides Bitcoin full nodes, there are also SPV nodes which are different types of nodes.
+Besides Bitcoin nodes, there are also SPV nodes which are different types of nodes.
 SPV clients are so-called lightweight nodes.
-These clients validate transactions on the network without the need for downloading the entire Blockchain.
-So, why are Bitcoin full nodes important?
+These clients validate Bitcoin transactions on the network without the need for downloading the entire Blockchain.
+So, why are Bitcoin nodes important?

 - It provides filtered transaction lookup for SPV clients, which is necessary for those clients to function.